Digits launches a free expense monitoring dashboard for small businesses, closes on $22M Series B – TechCrunch

 Digits, a fintech startup hailing from the same team that built and sold Crashlytics to Twitter, is officially launching today after two years of development.
 It’s also announcing a $22 million Series B round of funding led by GV, as it makes its public debut.

-While the company had been fairly quiet about product details while in stealth mode, it’s today unveiling its first product: a visual, machine-learning powered expense monitoring dashboard aimed at startups and small businesses.
+While the company had been fairly quiet about product details while in stealth mode, it’s today unveiling its first product: a visual, machine learning-powered expense monitoring dashboard aimed at startups and small businesses.

-The dashboard, called Digits for Expenses, helps business owners track how their company is spending money, by showing things like spend by category, by identifying vendors and recurring expenses, and by offering real-time alerts, among other features.
+The dashboard, called Digits for Expenses, helps business owners track how their company is spending money, by showing things like spend by category, by identifying vendors and recurring expenses and by offering real-time alerts, among other features.

-Instead of requiring business owners to make a switch from their existing financial solutions, Digits connects with the accounting software, banks, payroll providers, financial packages, sources of revenue and credit cards the business already uses — like Xero, QuickBooks, NetSuite, Citi, Bank of America, or Chase, for example.
+Instead of requiring business owners to make a switch from their existing financial solutions, Digits connects with the accounting software, banks, payroll providers, financial packages, sources of revenue and credit cards the business already uses — like Xero, QuickBooks, NetSuite, Citi, Bank of America or Chase, for example.

-At launch, the list includes over 9,000 banks, with support for Xero and NetSuite coming soon.
+At launch, the list includes more than 9,000 banks, with support for Xero and NetSuite coming soon.

-After setup, Digits will then automatically analyze the company’s spend and visualize it, in real-time.
+After setup, Digits will then automatically analyze the company’s spend and visualize it, in real time.

 While visualizations of data may be reminiscent of personal finance startup Mint, Digits’ web-based solution is more technical in nature and offers an expanded analysis of the data on hand.
-Plus, as a business solution, it has to offer features like security, permissioning, and collaborative workflows, which results in a more sophisticated product.
+Plus, as a business solution, it has to offer features like security, permissioning and collaborative workflows, which results in a more sophisticated product.

-Digits also uses machine learning technology to predictively categorize transactions as they happen and the software can alert users to anomalies — like suspicious activity or unexpectedly large transactions — in real-time.
-Business owners can use the dashboard to find out things like how quickly expenses are growing, what the cash flow looks like, where costs can be trimmed, what services are being paid for on a recurring basis, and more, and can search for transactions.
+Digits also uses machine learning technology to predictively categorize transactions as they happen and the software can alert users to anomalies — like suspicious activity or unexpectedly large transactions — in real time.
+Business owners can use the dashboard to find out things like how quickly expenses are growing, what the cash flow looks like, where costs can be trimmed, what services are being paid for on a recurring basis and more, and can search for transactions.

-The software also supports the ability to comment on transactions, loop in a colleague to ask for clarification about a charge, and upload missing receipts.
+The software also supports the ability to comment on transactions, loop in a colleague to ask for clarification about a charge and upload missing receipts.
 Everything uses HTTPS along with TLS and certificates so data is encrypted between Digit’s services and at rest.

 The original idea for Digits came from a problem that co-founders Wayne Chang and Jeff Seibert faced themselves when building Crashlytics.
 As they explained previously, their focus as entrepreneurs was on solving technical challenges, not on the operational side of running a business.

 Many entrepreneurs also find themselves in this same space.
-They’re trying to solve a problem or crack a tough engineering puzzle, but instead have to redirect their time and resources to spreadsheets, financial reports, transaction records, and other paperwork required to actually run the business.
+They’re trying to solve a problem or crack a tough engineering puzzle, but instead have to redirect their time and resources to spreadsheets, financial reports, transaction records and other paperwork required to actually run the business.

 “Startups and small businesses today simply don’t have the resources to manage their finances internally.
 Most of them still settle for spreadsheets, and the lucky ones work on an hourly basis with external accountants,” explains Seibert.
-“As a result, their accounting itself is seen as a cost-center, and they pay for little beyond the basic monthly financial statements — Profit & Loss, Balance Sheet, etc. By the time those statements are delivered — weeks after the end of each month — they’re already out of date,” he said
+“As a result, their accounting itself is seen as a cost-center, and they pay for little beyond the basic monthly financial statements — Profit & Loss, Balance Sheet, etc. By the time those statements are delivered — weeks after the end of each month — they’re already out of date,” he said.

-That means things businesses need — like updates, one-off reports, and new budgets — can require additional costs and longer wait times, so they get skipped.
+That means things businesses need — like updates, one-off reports and new budgets — can require additional costs and longer wait times, so they get skipped.

 The COVID-19 pandemic has put even more pressure on small businesses, many of which are now struggling to even survive.
 As a result, Digits has decided to launch the product for free to those who sign up — not a free trial, but actually free.
 It plans to later charge for additional products and paid upgrades to support its own business.